18 Reasons to Drive to Lake Havasu City

 Drink your way through the local beer and spirits scene

 If you're going to live like a local in Lake Havasu, you gotta drink beer like a local.
 College Street Brewhouse & Pub makes its own beer on site with a patio deck, lake views, and food that’s heavy on Southern favorites.
 Barley Brothers is on the island next to London Bridge with a microbrewery, wood-fired pizzas, and plenty of TVs for watching a big game.
 Mudshark takes advantage of the hot Arizona sun, using solar power to brew its own lineup of beers, which are a frequent sight in not only its public house, but stores and bars throughout the region.
+In addition to the original brewery, Mudshark also has a pizzeria as well as an upcoming grill and ale house currently under construction.
 Hangar 24 at the regional airport serves its own beer too, although it's brewed in California.
-If spirits are more your thing, the Copper Still Distillery is big on flavors and infusions, including root beer, chocolate, peanut butter, cherry, peach, or lemonade whiskey and jalapeno or cucumber vodka.
+If spirits are more your thing, the Copper Still Distillery is big on flavors and infusions, including root beer, chocolate, or peanut butter whiskey and jalapeno or cucumber vodka.

 Go for a hike in SARA's Crack